TranslucentTB/TranslucentTB/Readme.md

 ## Building from source

 You can checkout one of the available branches.
-However, it recommended to use `master`, as the code here is stable and has been passed through peer review.
+However, it is recommended to use `master`, as the code here is stable and has been passed through peer review.

 Via [git](https://git-scm.com):
 ```